7th & 8th grades

 General Info:

-Middle School students are required to register for the 9-2:15 block of Thursday classes from September to May – Literature & Composition, Science & Nature Study (7th Grade: Simple Machines; 8th Grade General), and Art.
+Middle School students are required to register for the 9-2:15 block of Thursday classes from September to May – Literature & Composition, Science & Nature Study (7th Grade: Simple Machines; 8th Grade General Science), and Art.

-We also offer several à la carte options for Middle School students: Art Lab (8th grade, Tuesdays only), Life Skills (Tuesdays only), and P.E.
-(Thursdays only) are not required but are additional options.
+We also offer several à la carte options for Middle School students: Pre-Algebra (8th Grade, Tuesdays & Thursdays), Art Lab and Life Skills (Tuesdays only), and P.E.
+(Thursdays only).
+These courses are not required but are additional options.

 Course Duration: 28 Weeks; Thursdays, 9-2:15